moov-io/ftdc-from-tap-to-auth/setup.md

    - Import Collection from the shared workspace: [CardFlow Playground](https://www.postman.com/lively-station-742249/cardflow-playground/overview)

+### Develper Environment

+If you plan to do coding excercises, we highly recommend setting up a local development environment with Go and Go LSP configured.
+If you are using VSCode, you may only need Go plugin installed (assuming you have Go installed already).

+If you are using another editor, please refer to the Go documentation for setting up your environment.

 ## Next Steps

 This is optional.
 Only if you're curious and have time.